 One of the perceived reasons for this increase in consumption of SLT among young people centered on a belief that the tobacco industry has intentionally focused on product designs to appeal to this age group.
 Participants commented that the products were designed to resemble snacks that appeal to children and often used attractive coloring, food-like flavoring, and shapes.

 […] … it’s packaged in a manner, that makes it look like the products that the young people like.
-Because, if you see like the tin, uhm… which has chocolate tobacco, the tin actually looks like a chocolate tin, the colors are chocolate colors but also the flavor, when you open – Stakeholder, CSO.
+Because, if you see like the tin, uhm which has chocolate tobacco, the tin actually looks like a chocolate tin, the colors are chocolate colors but also the flavor, when you open – Stakeholder, CSO.

 Participants also commented that one of the marketing strategies used to promote SLT products was to highlight aspects that may appeal to school aged children.
 For example, highlighting the products’ ability to keep children alert in class and to boost their brain capabilities.